What does CPA mean?

 CPA makes a difference in your protection

 Have you ever looked for professional accounting services and been overwhelmed by the number of businesses to choose from?
-Have you ever noticed some of these companies are Chartered Professional Accountants and some are not?
+Have you ever noticed some of these companies have a Chartered Professional Accountant and some do not?
 What does Chartered Professional Accountant, or CPA, even mean?

 Let us help shed some light on this.

 Chartered Professional Accountants Association aka CPA

 The Chartered Professional Accountants Association is a professional regulatory body that focuses on protecting the public.
 What does CPA stand for?
 When an accountant has CPA after their name that means they have completed:

 - a university degree (or equivalent);